-Fermilab physicist Don Lincoln sits with Lex Fridman for nearly 3 hours covering the hardest open problems in physics: why the universe contains matter but almost no antimatter, what dark energy actually is, and whether a Theory of Everything is mathematically reachable.
-Lincoln worked directly on experiments at Fermilab and CERN, including the Higgs boson discovery confirmed in 2012, which gives his explanations operational weight, not just textbook summaries.
+Fermilab physicist Don Lincoln sits down with Lex Fridman for nearly three hours to walk through the unresolved core problems of modern physics: why antimatter is vanishingly rare in the observable universe, what dark energy and dark matter actually are, and whether a Theory of Everything is mathematically achievable.
+Lincoln is not a popularizer guessing from the sidelines.
+He worked on the experiments at Fermilab and CERN that produced the data.

 [WATCH ON YOUTUBE →]